 Also, Mariska Hargitay was attractive at one point.
 Who knew?

 Mike: Kim takes a headbutt to the face and dies instantly, which he deserves especially since he let a 500-pound man sneak up on him in a completely quiet house.

-Kevin: I know Bruce Wayne is considered the world’s greatest detective, but not by anyone who has seen Jeff in action.
-His main technique for finding out who killed Kim is to go around beating everyone he comes across while yelling, “Who killed Kim ?!”
+Kevin: That leads Jeff to begin his investigation into who killed Kim, and I know Bruce Wayne is considered the world’s greatest detective, but not by anyone who has seen Jeff in action.
+His main technique for finding out who killed Kim is to go around beating everyone he comes across while yelling, “Who killed Kim?!”

 For instance, Jeff enters a training center and asks for information about a guy he saw harassing Kim before he was killed.
 He says if he beats up three guys then they’ll have to tell him what he needs to know, but they have probably already figured out you can tell Jeff anything and he’ll believe you.
 Also the first guy Jeff fights is James Lew, last seen by Tough Guy Digest getting his arm broken by that lovable prick Peter Dellaplane during a training session in “Action Jackson.”

 Mike: Yeah Jeff basically asks everyone he sees “Who killed Kim?,” and no matter what they say he believes the answer outright.
 How many twists and turns can there be over one elderly Korean guy?

 Anyway, Jeff’s father didn’t want his violence and hot temper to be a bad influence on his younger brother Adam, so instead Adam grows up to become a cop, a group of people certainly not associated with extreme reactions often involving unnecessary violence.